Chrysocephalum semipapposum ssp. semipapposum

 - Frog habitatNo

-- Growing conditionsMoist to dry soils in both open and closed forests.
-Frost tolerant, some forms snow tolerant.
-Full sun, semi-dappled shade.
+- Growing conditionsMoist to dry soils in open forests.
+Full sun, semi-shade.

 - Garden useAttractive garden plant creating swathes of golden flowers especially in summer.
 Suitable to underplant trees.
 Can be cut back to the base after flowering.
 Will spread in a garden setting.

-- Related speciesChrysocephalum semipapposum ssp. lineare may occur in the Shire.
-It is distinguished by cottony or short woolly hairs on the stems and leaves which are not sticky.
+- Related speciesChrysocephalum semipapposum ssp. lineare is more common in the Shire.
+It is distinguished by cottony or short woolly hairs on the stems and leaves.

 Photo Gallery

-Photographer/s: 1 Marty White ©; 2 SYR library; 3 Chris Clarke, NatureShare ©
+Photographer/s: 1 Marty White ©; 2, 4 Nimal Karunajeewa, Royal Botanic Gardens Board ©; 3 Chris Clarke, NatureShare ©

 Plant Communities